Andover War Memorial Hospital

 Andover War Memorial Hospital is a community hospital in Andover, Hampshire.
 The hospital provides inpatient rehabilitation, day hospital services, a minor injury unit and an outpatient unit.
 It is operated by Hampshire Hospitals NHS Foundation Trust, but some services are provided by Southern Health NHS Foundation Trust.
-The Countess of Brecknock Hospice is located on the same site as the hospital.
+The Countess of Brecknock Hospice (named after Marjorie Minna Jenkins, first wife of John Pratt, 5th Marquess Camden), is located on the same site as the hospital.
 The independent regulator of health and social care in England, the Care Quality Commission, rated Andover as "requires improvement" overall in 2018.

 History

 The hospital has its origins in a small cottage hospital erected in Junction Road in 1876.
 It was decided to build a new hospital in Charlton Road to commemorate the lives of service personnel who died in the First World War: the new facility was officially opened by Field Marshal Viscount Allenby in 1926.
 It joined the National Health Service in 1948.

 In 2010, a new outpatient department was opened at the hospital.
 The old outpatients department, which was described as "unsightly" and "a danger to the public and a temptation to vandals" by the Trust's then-acting chief executive, Chris Gordon, was demolished in November 2011.

 In August 2016, the road leading to the hospital was renamed to Henry Gamman Drive in honour to the man who donated the land on which the hospital was built.